IanMercer/imagemultiplier/README.md

 ## Setup / Install

+You can install Image Multiplier from the `Addin Manager` menu in Xamarin Studio.
+Go to `Gallery` and look under `IDE extensions`.

-If you just want the add-in you can download the ImageMultipler_1.3.2.mpack (or later) file and then install it manually into Xamarin Studio using the menu item 'Xamarin Studio' > 'Add-in Manager...' and then click 'Install from file ...'.
+You can also download the `ImageMultipler_1.3.5.mpack` (or later) file and then install it manually into Xamarin Studio using the menu item 'Xamarin Studio' > 'Add-in Manager...' and then click 'Install from file ...'.

 ## Build

 To build the Addin package, compile the solution and then open a terminal window and run the following commmand:

-    "/Applications/Xamarin Studio.app/Contents/MacOS/mdtool" setup pack ImageMultiplier/Properties/Manifest.addin.xml
+    "/Applications/Xamarin Studio.app/Contents/MacOS/mdtool" setup pack ImageMultiplier/bin/debug/ImageMultiplier.dll

-This will create a file called "__Manifest_0.0.0.0.mpack" which you can then rename and copy to somewhere people can install it.
+This will create the .mpack file which you can install manually by following the instructions above.